Founders, Facilitators & Local Experts

 Benjamin O’Hanlon

-Ben is an experienced educator and international program leader with over a decade of teaching and facilitation experience across Europe, Asia, Australia, and the Americas.
-He holds a Bachelor of Education and both a Graduate Certificate and dual Master’s degree in International & Community Development.
+Ben is an educator and international program leader with over a decade of experience across Europe, Asia, Australia, and the Americas.
+He holds a Master's in International & Community Development from Deakin University, with a research focus on ethical service-learning and decolonial practice.

-Ben has lived and taught in indigenous Australian communities, designed and led community-engaged programs in partnership with grassroots organisations, local leaders, and students in diverse settings—across latin America and Southeast Asia.
-His work centres on ethical, decolonial approaches to service learning, ensuring programs are co-created, community-led, and sustainable in practice.
+Ben has designed and led community-engaged programs in partnership with grassroots organisations, local leaders, and students across Latin America and Southeast Asia.
+His work centres on ethical, community-led approaches that are co-created, sustainable, and genuinely beneficial to all involved.

 Meaghan Jones